SibilSoren/My-TodoApp/README.md

 ## Todo App

-This is a simple todo made using React.
+This is a simple Todo App made using React.